ritikmit/office-docs-powershell/exchange/exchange-ps/exchange/Disconnect-ExchangeOnline.md

 Disconnect-ExchangeOnline
 ```

-This example asks for confirmation before disconnecting the current Exchange Online PowerShell session.
+This example asks for confirmation before disconnecting the Exchange Online connections.

 ### Example 2
 ```powershell
 Disconnect-ExchangeOnline -Confirm:$false
 ```

-This example disconnects the current Exchange Online PowerShell session without a confirmation prompt.
-Note that the following notification text is still displayed: `Removed the PSSession <ConnectionName> connected to outlook.office365.com Disconnected successfully !`.
+This example disconnects the connections without a confirmation prompt.

 ### Example 3
 ```powershell
 Disconnect-ExchangeOnline -Confirm:$false -InformationAction Ignore -ErrorAction SilentlyContinue
 ```

-This example silently disconnects the current Exchange Online PowerShell session, without a confirmation prompt or any notification text.
+This example silently disconnects the Exchange Online connections, without a confirmation prompt or any notification text.

 ## PARAMETERS